Womens Vintage JewelleryMarch 10, 2015

 Womens vintage jewellery comes from all eras, of course.

-Sometimes it’s exciting to find very old pieces, and you still find some vintage Victorian jewellery in good condition.
+Sometimes it’s exciting to find very old pieces of Womens vintage Jewellery, and you still find some vintage Victorian jewellery in good condition.
 To me the interesting pieces are the ones that seem macabre to modern eyes.

 There was a huge focus on mourning jewellery at the time – lots of black jet (or glass imitating jet), jewellery incorporating locks of hair from the deceased, bracelets of plaited hair, lots of things to do with hair, crying enameled eyes, lockets or tiny carved picture frames as pendants, with photos of living or dead beloveds.